Link Microsoft Entra ID with Relution

 Save.

-This completes the setup in Microsoft Entra.
+This completes the configuration in Microsoft Entra.

 Select the Relution service options and complete the setup